wakinget/dluxshera-sandbox/dLuxShera_Refactor_Working_Plan.md

 - **Primitives-only store:** Decision still pending; current implementation can accept deriveds when validation is disabled.
 - **Plate-scale policy:** Whether to always recompute vs allow override is still undecided.
-- **Structural caching:** Builder currently rebuilds every call; caching keyed by structural primitives is planned.
+- **Structural caching:** Three-plane builder now caches structural builds keyed by a deterministic hash and exposes a cache clear helper (env flag available to disable caching).
 - **Scopes:** Per-system scoping added via `DerivedResolver`; ergonomics for additional variants will matter as new systems arrive.

 ---